A Declaration of the Independence of Cyberspace

-"A Declaration of the Independence of Cyberspace" is a widely distributed early paper on the applicability (or lack thereof) of government on the rapidly growing Internet.
-Commissioned for the pioneering Internet project 24 Hours in Cyberspace, it was written by John Perry Barlow, a founder of the Electronic Frontier Foundation, and published online on February 8, 1996, from Davos, Switzerland.
+"A Declaration of the Independence of Cyberspace" is a paper on the incompatibility of current governments with the rapidly growing Internet.
+Commissioned for the online project 24 Hours in Cyberspace, it was written by John Perry Barlow, a founder of the Electronic Frontier Foundation, and published online on February 8, 1996, from Davos, Switzerland.
 It was written primarily in response to the passing into law of the Telecommunications Act of 1996 in the United States.
 In 2014, the Department of Records recorded and released audio and video content of Barlow reading the Declaration.

 Content

 The declaration sets out, in sixteen short paragraphs, a rebuttal to government of the Internet by any outside force, specifically the United States.
 It states that the United States did not have the consent of the governed to apply laws to the Internet, and that the Internet was outside any country's borders.
-Instead, the Internet was developing its own social contracts to determine how to handle its problems, based on the golden rule.
+Instead, the Internet was developing its own social contracts to determine how to handle its problems, based on the Golden Rule.
 It does this in language evocative of the United States Declaration of Independence and obliquely cites it in its final paragraphs.
 Although the paper mentions the Telecommunications Act, it also accuses China, Germany, France, Russia, Singapore, and Italy of stifling the Internet.

 Background

 At the time the paper was written, Barlow had already written extensively on the Internet and its social and legal phenomena, as well as being a founding member of the Electronic Frontier Foundation.
-The work he was known best for previously, "The Economy of Ideas", published March 1994 in Wired magazine, also made allusions to Thomas Jefferson and some of the ideas he would write about in his declaration.
+The work he was known best for previously, "The Economy of Ideas", published March 1994 in Wired magazine, also made allusions to Thomas Jefferson and some of the ideas he wrote about in his declaration.